Isaiah 20

 by Brad Boyles

-We don’t know if Isaiah exposed himself completely, or if he was partially clothed.
-In that culture, both translated as “naked.”
-It’s certainly possible he stark naked.
+Personally, I doubt that he walked completely naked during this time.
+It’s certainly possible he was stark naked.
 However, I would assume that being nude would have created a great deal of struggle both culturally and practically.
 The truth is, if God asked him to navigate life fully exposed, then I’m sure He protected and provided for Isaiah along the way.

 Subscribe